 Top tips if you don’t have a Vitamix

 - Peel chickpeas – Take a bowl and fill it with water.
 Drop the drained chickpeas in it.
 Use your hands to rub the chickpeas together.
-You can see the peel are floating to the top.
+You can see the peel floating to the top.
 Take a fine mesh sieve and grab the peels from the top.

 Video